ho0ber/sardinesound/content/pages/checklist_pa.md

 ## Booking Prerequisites
 * Event dates must be confirmed to ensure availability
-* Contact information for the client or coordinator
+* Contact information for the client or coordinator must be provided
 * A preliminary venue (even if not yet booked/confirmed) must be provided
 * A fee and payment schedule must be agreed upon for the event